Do you need to be paying sales tax? Check out our nexus calculator.

 Affiliate Nexus

-Also called click-through nexus, this occurs when businesses generate sales through in-state affiliates or partners, including:
+Also called click-through nexus, this occurs when your business generates sales through in-state affiliates or partners, including:

 • Partner Agreements – In-state affiliates promoting products or services